-Most international carriers provide in-flight entertainment but sometimes they don’t work, and you’ll probably still want to use your own devices.
-Charge all your devices before you get to the airport and consider purchasing a portable battery pack to take onboard to keep your device juiced up during the flight and ready for when you land.
-An eReader such as a Kindle is a great investment rather than packing a lot of books in your carry on.
+Most international carriers provide in-flight entertainment but sometimes they don’t work.
+You’ll probably still want to use your own devices.
+Charge all your devices before you get to the airport and consider purchasing a portable battery pack to take onboard to keep your device juiced up during and after the flight.
+An eReader such as a Kindle is a great investment rather than packing a lot of books.

 Remember to stay hydrated!

 Planes often have between 10-20% humidity, which is much less than our Brisbane climate.
 Your body will needs a lot of fluids in this low humidity to keep you hydrated, so drink lots of water.
 Your skin might also begin to feel dry as well, especially after 10+ hours in air-conditioning.
 A nice moisturiser or a face-mist will keep your skin feeling hydrated.
 We might just add – as tempting as those little bottles of booze are, they will dehydrate you further and possibly prolong the jet lag.
 Limiting the amount of alcohol and caffiene on a flight can make a world of difference.